rsek/dataforged/starforged_moves.md

 ...you may mark progress per the rank of the connection.

-### Forge A Bond
+### Forge a Bond

 ***Progress Move***

 **When your relationship with a connection is ready to evolve**, roll the challenge dice and compare to your progress.
-Momentum is ignored on this roll.

 On a **strong hit**, you now share a bond.
 Mark a reward on your bonds legacy track per the connection’s rank: troublesome=1 tick; dangerous=2 ticks; formidable=1 box; extreme=2 boxes; epic=3 boxes.
 Then, choose one.